scatkinson/BlackjackSimulator/README.md

 ## 2. Simulator<a id='2._Simulator'></a>

-In [this notebook](https://github.com/scatkinson/BlackjackSimulator/blob/main/BJ_game_finite_deck.ipynb) we build a Blackjack simulator using object oriented programming in python.
+In [this notebook](https://github.com/scatkinson/BlackjackSimulator/blob/main/BJ_game_finite_deck.ipynb) we build a Blackjack simulation engine using object oriented programming in python.

 ### 2.0.
 Pack class<a id='2.0.'></a>